EduardoProfe666/sudoku-play/README.md

 ## 🛠️ How it works?
 ### 🤖 Auto Fill
 This fill mode uses a fast sudoku puzzle algorithm.
-It's a seed transformación algorithm  based on [sudoku-gen](https://github.com/petewritescode/sudoku-gen).
+It's a seed transformation algorithm  based on [sudoku-gen](https://github.com/petewritescode/sudoku-gen).

 #### 📜 Explanation
 Most sudoku generators start with a completed sudoku grid and remove numbers one at a time, using a backtracking algorithm to stop once the puzzle becomes unsolvable.
 This process is too slow to be performed in real-time, so usually requires a background task and database for generating and storing puzzles as they're created.
 That's only to create a puzzle...
-Besides that, The generales puzzle must be graded, which is more complicated than the generación.
+Besides that, the generated puzzle must be graded, which is more complicated than the generation.

 The used algorithm works differently.
-It starts with a known, solvable "seed" puzzle and performs various transformations to turn it into a brand new puzzle.
+It starts with a known, solvable "seed" puzzle and performs various transformations to turn it into a brand-new puzzle.
 This makes it extremely fast, with no requirement for a back end, whilst maintaining quality.

 Each seed gives over 2.4 trillion unique puzzles.
 To put that in context, if you played sudoku 24/7 and took 3 minutes to solve each puzzle, it would take until your 13,915,534th birthday to exhaust a single seed 🎂.

 ##### 🔮 Transformations
 The following transformations are used ("!" = factorial):

 - **Rotate board:** **4** permutations (0°, 90°, 180°, 270°).
-- **Shuffle column groups ("stacks"):** **6** permutations (3!).
+- **Shuffle column groups ("stacks"):** **_6_** permutations (3!).
-- **Shuffle row groups ("bands"):** **6** permutations (3!).
+- **Shuffle row groups ("bands"):** **_6_** permutations (3!).
-- **Shuffle columns: 216** permutations (3! x 3! x 3!).
+- **Shuffle columns:** **_216_** permutations (3! x 3! x 3!).
-- **Shuffle rows: 216** permutations (3! x 3! x 3!).
+- **Shuffle rows:** **_216_** permutations (3! x 3! x 3!).
-- **Swap numbers: 362,880** permutations (9!).
+- **Swap numbers:** **_362,880_** permutations (9!).

-**Total permutations per seed** = 4 x 6 x 6 x 216 x 216 x 362,880 = **2,437,996,216,320.**
+**Total permutations per seed** = 4 x 6 x 6 x 216 x 216 x 362,880 = **_2,437,996,216,320_**.

 ##### 🌱 Seeds by level of difficulty
-The amount of seed by level of difficulty are describes :
+The amount of seed by level of difficulty are described down bellow:
+- **Easy**: **_10_**
+- **Medium**: **_10_**
+- **Hard**: **_10_**
+- **Expert**: **_10_**

+The amount of possible generated sudokus by level of difficulty are described down bellow:
-- **Easy**: X
+- **Easy**: **_20,437,996,216,320_**
-- **Medium**: Y
+- **Medium**: **_20,437,996,216,320_**
-- **Hard**: Z
+- **Hard**: **_20,437,996,216,320_**
-- **Expert**: A
+- **Expert**: **_20,437,996,216,320_**

+**Total possible generated sudokus** = 4 * 20,437,996,216,320 = **_81,751,984,865,280_** (**+81 trillion** puzzles 🥵)

 ### 👾 Manual Fill
+This fill mode has two main concepts:
+- Validation of the entered Sudoku
+- Solve the entered Sudoku

+The validation is based on that entered sudokus must be [human solvable](https://www.technologyreview.com/2012/01/06/188520/mathematicians-solve-minimum-sudoku-problem/);
+that is that the input sudoku must have at least **17 clues** and obey to the [Sudoku Rules](https://sudoku.com/how-to-play/sudoku-rules-for-complete-beginners/).

+The solve algorithm is a backtracking algorithm implementation based on this [geek-for-geeks article](https://www.geeksforgeeks.org/sudoku-backtracking-7/)

+#### 📜 Explanation
+##### ⚖️ Validation of the Entered Sudoku
+The validation process ensures that the entered Sudoku adheres to the rules and has a minimum number of clues required for it to be human-solvable.
+The process involves several steps:
+1. **Check for Validity**: The Sudoku board is checked to ensure it follows the standard Sudoku rules.
+This involves verifying that each row, column, and 3x3 subgrid contains unique numbers from 1 to 9.
+This is achieved by iterating through each row, column, and subgrid to ensure no duplicates exist.

+2. **Check Clue Count**: The number of clues (non-zero cells) in the Sudoku board is counted.
+This is important because a Sudoku puzzle must have at least 17 clues to be considered human-solvable.
+Counting the clues helps ensure the puzzle meets this requirement.
+The total number of clues is compared against the minimum required number (17).
+If the Sudoku board has fewer than 17 clues, it is considered invalid for human-solvable purposes.

+##### 🦾 Solving the Entered Sudoku
+The solving process uses a backtracking algorithm to find the solution for the entered Sudoku.
+The backtracking algorithm is a systematic approach to try different solutions until the correct one is found.
+The process involves the following steps:

+1. **Iterate Through Cells**: The algorithm iterates through each cell in the Sudoku board.
+If a cell is empty (represented by 0), it attempts to place numbers from 1 to 9 in that cell.

+2. **Validate Placement**: Before placing a number in a cell, the algorithm checks if the number is valid according to the Sudoku rules.
+This involves ensuring the number does not already exist in the same row, column, or 3x3 subgrid.

+3. **Recursive Solving**: If a valid number is found, it is placed in the cell, and the algorithm recursively attempts to solve the rest of the board.
+This recursive process continues until either the entire board is solved or a conflict is encountered.

+4. **Backtracking**: If a conflict is encountered (i.e., no valid number can be placed in a cell), the algorithm backtracks to the previous cell and tries the next possible number.
+This process continues until a solution is found or all possibilities are exhausted.

+5. **Return Solution**: If the algorithm successfully fills the entire board without conflicts, it returns the solved board.
+If no solution is found, it returns `null`.

 ## 🏛️ Dependencies
 - [Sweet Alert 2](https://sweetalert2.github.io/)